Colin-b/layabauth/README.md

 As expected by the HTTP specification, token is extracted from `Authorization` header and must be prefixed with `Bearer `.

 If validation fails, an `werkzeug.exceptions.Unauthorized` exception is raised.
-Otherwise user details are stored in `flask.g.current_user`.
+Otherwise user details are stored in `flask.g.current_user`, this variable is an instance of the `User` class, it contains `name` property holding the authenticated user name (extracted from the upn field inside the token).

 Decorator works fine on `flask-restplus` methods as well.